atk4/data/docs/persistence.rst

     $m->strict_types = true;
     $m->load_normalization = false;

-Setting `strict_types` to false, will still disable any type-casting and store exact values you specify regardless of type.
-If you switch on `load_normalization` then the values will also be normalized as they are loaded from the database.
+Setting :php:attr:`Model::strict_types` to false, will still disable any type-casting and store exact values you specify regardless of type.
+If you switch on :php:attr:`Model::load_normalization` then the values will also be normalized as they are loaded from the database.
 Normally you should only do that if you're storing values into database by other means and not through Agile Data.

-Final field flag that is worth mentioning is called `read_only` and if set, then value of a field may not be modified directly::
+Final field flag that is worth mentioning is called :php:attr:`Field::read_only` and if set, then value of a field may not be modified directly::

     $m->addField('ref_no', ['read_only' => true]);